 An additional concern was that respondents were least familiar with, but most trusting in, the satellite graphical representation.
 The concern with respondents trusting an unfamiliar graphical representation is a lack of knowledge in the ways in which the representation is unreliable.
 For example, the satellite retrievals are not direct observations; they have been produced by using brightness temperatures from satellite observations and data from numerical weather prediction and radiative transfer models (e.g., Francis et al. 2012).
-Satellite retrievals may be affected by errors in the models, meteorological cloud, or the angle at which the satellite is viewing the cloud 507 (Millington et al. 2012).
-Additionally, satellite retrievals are not forecasts, but instead suggest 508 where ash was located in the past.
-These locations, of course, can change over time, which is not 509 currently represented in the satellite representation.
-Lack of understanding of the limitations of the 510 satellite graphic or any other graphical representation may result in poor decision making.
-There-511 fore, further training on the limitations of forecasts and the satellite graphic and its shortcomings 512 could be provided to end-users.
-Providing training on information has previously been shown to 513 help risk judgements (e.g., McCloy et al. 2007).
+Satellite retrievals may be affected by errors in the models, meteorological cloud, or the angle at which the satellite is viewing the cloud (Millington et al. 2012).
+Additionally, satellite retrievals are not forecasts, but instead suggest where ash was located in the past.
+These locations, of course, can change over time, which is not currently represented in the satellite representation.
+Lack of understanding of the limitations of the satellite graphic or any other graphical representation may result in poor decision-making.
+Therefore, further training on the limitations of forecasts and the satellite graphic and its shortcomings could be provided to end users.
+Providing training on information has previously been shown to help risk judgments (e.g., McCloy et al. 2007).